 Tell your doctor right away if you start having numbness, tingling, or burning pain in your hands, arms, legs, or feet.
 These may be symptoms of a condition called peripheral neuropathy.

 Moxifloxacin may rarely cause inflammation (tendinitis) or tearing of a tendon (the cord that attaches muscles to bones).
 This can occur while you are using the medicine or after you finish using it.
 The risk of having tendon problems may be increased if you are over 60 years of age, are using steroid medicines (eg, dexamethasone, prednisolone, prednisone, or Medrol®), have severe kidney problems, have a history of tendon problems (eg, rheumatoid arthritis), or if you have received an organ transplant (eg, heart, kidney, or lung).
 Check with your doctor right away if you have sudden pain or swelling in a tendon after exercise (eg, ankle, back of the knee or leg, shoulder, elbow, or wrist), bruise more easily after an injury, or are unable to bear weight or move the affected area.
 Refrain from exercise until your doctor says otherwise.

 Moxifloxacin may cause some people to become dizzy, lightheaded, drowsy, or less alert than they are normally.
-Make sure you know how you react to moxifloxacin before you drive, use machines, or do anything else that could be dangerous if you are dizzy or not alert.
+Do not drive or do anything else that could be dangerous until you know how moxifloxacin affects you.
 If these reactions are especially bothersome, check with your doctor.

 Some people who receive moxifloxacin may become more sensitive to sunlight than normal.
 Exposure to sunlight, even for brief periods of time, may cause severe sunburn, or skin rash, redness, itching, or discoloration.
 When you begin receiving moxifloxacin: